 Pets are also good for little ones.
 Babies raised in families with pets have been found to have a lesser risk for developing allergies and asthma later in life.
 Another study found that babies living in a home with a cat or dog have fewer colds and ear infections during their first year versus infants in a pet-free household.

-Horses have long been used for therapeutic purposes.
+Horses have long been used for therapy.
 In children, simply grooming and leading a horse around has been shown to reduce PTSD symptoms.
+Just the repetitive act of petting a kitten, bunny or puppy with soft fur is known to bring calm to kids and adults alike.

-Make sure to thank your furry (or feathery, scaly, slimy or slippery) friend for all they add to your life—and Happy National Love Your Pet Day!
+Check with your local humane society or rescue shelter to see if they are offering any special adoption deals during COVID-19.
+And make sure to thank your furry (or feathery, scaly, slimy or slippery) friend for all they add to your life—and health!